Darshita45/Restaurant-webpage/README.md

 # Restaurant WebPage
-A simple web page built usisng Html5 and CSS.
+A simple web page built using Html5 and CSS.